Business Divorce

 If a nuptial type agreement is not possible, exercise caution and seek legal and accountancy advice if you are considering transferring shares to your partner.
 Where this happens, it can add a layer of difficulty in the divorce and/or a problem in actually getting the shares back.

 First, the Family Court does not have power to make orders in respect of your shareholding or partnership interest.
 However, you will naturally be concerned about how the impact of a divorce may have on your business.
-Your business partner should ensure that he or she has the best possible divorce advice from a solicitor; and who has experience in dealing with business on divorce cases.

 A shareholders’ agreement might be an important consideration to review or put in place; or, where appropriate, a partnership agreement.
 This could reasonably seek look at what is to happen to the business shares or partnership interests in the event of a divorce.